How to get data visualization buy in from your boss

 Getting your boss to buy into a data visualization investment plan can be tough if they only see cost.
 Even the most progressive and deep-pocketed companies face this problem.
-Here are some insights into how to frame the conversation with your boss so they can see past the upfront costs and see the business benefits of the investment.
+Here are some insights about how to get data visualization buy in from your boss, specifically how to frame the conversation so they can see past the upfront costs and see the business benefits of the investment.

 Leadership buy-in for data visualization typically has two components:

 1. A clear and well-articulated value proposition

 2. Education on what data visualization is, and what it can do not only in the short-term but for the big picture business strategy.

 Learn from your marketing department